 - 1. Employment by industry numbers and percentages (i.e. manufacturing: 150,000 (20%)). - 2.
 Major employers and anticipated expansions, contractions in their workforces, as well as newly planned employers and their impact on employment in the market area.
-This should reference any notifications from the Worker Adjustment and Retraining Notification Report (WARN) to provide potential COVID-19 impacts (https://www.nccommerce.com/documents/worker-adjustment-and-retraining-notification-warn-report-2020). - 3.
-Labor force and unemployment trends for county and/or smallest geographic area possible (e.g. PMA, City, etc.) since 2009.
+This should reference any notifications from the Worker Adjustment and Retraining Notification Report (WARN) to provide potential COVID-19 impacts. - 3.
+Labor force and unemployment trends for county and/or smallest geographic area possible (e.g. PMA, City, etc.) over the past 10 years.
 Trend analysis should include numbers and percentages for each segment.
 A narrative analysis of data provided, including discussing the cause for the trend and the overall conclusions.
 Relate data to the impact on rental housing demand.
 This analysis should not only include annual averages but also the most recent monthly data to provide the most recent economic indicators. - 4.
 Analysts should use recent data sources (less than one year old) at the county level (or smaller) where available.
-Non-traditional data sources are acceptable if identified as such and linked to housing demand. - F. Community Demographic Data: Population and household trends from 2000 and 2010 census including annualized changes.
-Estimates and projections for 2020 and 2023 must be prepared by a reputable source such as Nielsen, ESRI, NC State Demographic Unit or the State Data Center.
+Non-traditional data sources are acceptable if identified as such and linked to housing demand. - F. Community Demographic Data: Population and household trends from 2010 and 2020 census including annualized changes.
+Estimates and projections for 2023 and 2026 must be based on a reputable source such as Nielsen, ESRI, census trends, NC State Demographic Unit or the State Data Center.
 Compare historical census trends to projected trends.
 Analysts should provide the reasoning for any disagreements with these projections, along with substitute projections.
 Both numbers and percentages must be shown for the data below, including annualized growth figures.
 Please include a narrative description of the data including significant changes and overall conclusions.